nyusterndatabootcamp/NYU-Data-Bootcamp/Spring2022_Outline.md

 ---
 ## Problem Set Submissions

 Assignments will be posted on Brightspace.
-Submit your python code in ipython notebook format on Brightspace.
+Submit your work in both ipython notebook (.ipynb) and PDF (.pdf) format on Brightspace.

 ---